Agoric/agoric-sdk/packages/inter-protocol/src/vpool-xyk-amm/constantProduct/README.md

     120000000568992    >    120000000000000     >   119999997571240
 ```

-The initial price estimate is that 29,996 RUN would get 2248 BLD in a no-fee
+The initial price estimate is that 29,996 IST would get 2248 BLD in a no-fee
 pool.
-We base fees on this estimate, so the **protocol Fee will be 15 RUN**
+We base fees on this estimate, so the **protocol Fee will be 15 IST**
-(always in RUN, &lceil;29,996 * 0.0005&rceil;) and the **pool fee will be 6 BLD**
+(always in IST, &lceil;29,996 * 0.0005&rceil;) and the **pool fee will be 6 BLD**
 (in the computed side, &lceil;2248 * 0.0025&rceil;).
 The "computed side" for
 `swapIn` is output and for `swapOut` is input.